MainulDip/JavaEveryday/README.md

 > plugins atomatically add tasks.
 There are core and third party plugins

 ### Groovy DSL:
-> Dynamically Typed and can be written outside of the class
+> Dynamically Typed and can be written outside of the class.

 ```groovy
 def myVar = 'Executing as a script'